-Thank You!
-A message of hope from BGF’s Board of Directors
+A message of hope & thanks from BGF’s Board of Directors – 2022

-We share this success with our donors who have made it possible.
+We share this success with each of you who have made it possible.

-Blu Genes has now joined with SickKids Hospital to launch a new gene editing research here in Toronto.
-This is a tremendous achievement as SickKids Research Institute is the largest Canadian hospital-based child health research institute and has the expertise and ability to translate ground-breaking research into in-clinic treatments.
-Dr. Zhenya Ivakine will focus his gene editing expertise on Tay-Sachs disease – working towards a treatment with curative potential.
+Blu Genes has now joined with SickKids Hospital in launching gene editing research here in Toronto.
+This is a tremendous achievement as SickKids Research Institute is Canada’s largest hospital-based child health research institute and has the expertise and ability to translate ground-breaking research into in-clinic treatments.
+Dr. Zhenya Ivakine is focusing his gene editing expertise on Tay-Sachs disease – working towards a treatment with curative potential.
 A collaboration with SickKids is a great honour, and we are excited for you to share in this success.

 We are filled with hope as we move into a new season of opportunity in finding treatments for Tay-Sachs disease.